 What You Can Do

-Write to officials and the media when hoarding cases are publicized and urge that hoarders be barred from all contact with animals and ordered to undergo psychiatric evaluations and appropriate counseling or treatment.
+Write to officials and the media when hoarding cases are publicized and urge that hoarders be barred from all contact with animals and ordered to undergo a psychiatric evaluation and appropriate counseling or treatment.
 In 2001, Illinois became the first state to define and address animal hoarding in its anti-cruelty statute.13 The law requires convicted animal hoarders to undergo a mental evaluation and appropriate treatment.14 Rhode Island passed a similar law in 2017.15

 Preventing hoarding and all other forms of cruelty to companion animals begins with fighting the overpopulation crisis.
 Ensure that your animals—and those of family, friends, and neighbors—are spayed or neutered.